gdmnl/Spectral-GNN-Benchmark/docs/source/_tutorial/installation.rst

 Advanced Options
 ++++++++++++++++++++++++

 Installations can be specified by pip options.
-The following options can also be combined.
+The following options can also be combined on demand.

 Only ``pyg_spectral`` Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~